To view photo images scroll right on laptop or down on Iphone

-THE COVID-19 SERIES – a suite of 19 mixed media works on paper
+THE COVID-19 suite of 19 mixed media works on paper

 This body of work is a self-portrait informed by the pandemic’s impact and his personal reflections and observations on the history of similar impacts of global pandemics that his family and other Indigenous peoples have lived through in the recent and distant past.
 Ace’s grandparents lived through and survived one of the most deadly global pandemics on record – the Spanish Flu (1918-1919).
 The Spanish Flu infected more than 500 million people world-wide and had an estimated mortality rate of between 17 million to 50 million people.
 In the work Influenza, Ace includes a photo taken by his grandmother Mary in the early 1920s of her younger sister Melvina holding Ace’s father Cecil at the St. Joseph’s Residential school in Spanish, Ontario.
 Ace’s grandmother Mary and great-aunt Melvina are both survivors of the Spanish influenza pandemic.
 The text Those who are most susceptible to it… has historical and contemporary relevance in drawing attention to the lack of medical studies on how and why pandemics adversely impact the Indigenous and marginalized communities.

 Ace includes a photo-manipulated collage self-portrait in the work Occlude.
-The mask that partially covers the artist’s face is not a real mask, but a digitally superimposed image of a N95 mask that quickly became a symbol of high level protection during the pandemic and one of controversy due to its limited supply and high demand for front-line health care workers.
-As well, the wearing of a mask took on a controversial political context in the United States where many refused to wear one and this act of resistance put millions of people at risk of contracting the highly contagious virus.
+The mask that partially covers the artist’s face quickly became a symbol of a high level protection, and early on in the pandemic, one of controversy due to its limited supply and high demand for front-line health care workers.
+As well, the wearing of a mask took on a controversial political context, particularly in the United States, where many refused to wear one and this act of resistance placed millions of people at risk of contracting this highly contagious virus.
 The radiating ripple shadow-wave effect represent the invisible spread of the virus in human to human contact.

 Also included in the suite is a work with a single beaded black square.
 This work is in solidarity with #BlackLivesMatter and the protests that emerged across the United States (and globally) in response to the brutal murder of George Floyd who was handcuffed and asphyxiated by a police officer, along with 3 other officers on May 25th in Minneapolis, Minnesota.
 People protested en masse for weeks for George Floyd (and many other murdered Black men and women), despite the high risk of contracting Covid-19, to unite and come together to fight another global pandemic – racism.